idehub/react-native-google-analytics-bridge/README.md

 ## Manual installation iOS

 1. `npm install --save react-native-google-analytics-bridge`
-2. In XCode, right click the Libraries folder under your project ➜ `Add Files to <your project>`.
+2. In XCode, right-click the Libraries folder under your project ➜ `Add Files to <your project>`.
 3. Go to `node_modules` ➜ `react-native-google-analytics-bridge` ➜ `ios` ➜ `RCTGoogleAnalyticsBridge` and add the `RCTGoogleAnalyticsBridge.xcodeproj` file.
 4. Add libRCTGoogleAnalyticsBridge.a from the linked project to your project properties ➜ "Build Phases" ➜ "Link Binary With Libraries"
 5. Next you will have to link a few more SDK framework/libraries which are required by GA (if you do not already have them linked.)
 Under the same "Link Binary With Libraries", click the + and add the following: